algolia/instantsearch/docgen/src/guide/Search_parameters.md

 * You could also pass `hitsPerPage: 20` to configure the number of hits being shown when not using the [`<HitsPerPage>` widget](widgets/HitsPerPage.html).

-## Changing dynamically search parameters
+## Dynamic search parameters updates

 Every applied search parameters can be retrieved by listening to the `onSearchStateChange` hook from the [`<InstantSearch>`](guide/<InstantSearch>.html) root component.

-To update the search parameters, you need to pass new props to the `<Configure/>` widget.
+But to update the search parameters, you will need to pass updated props to the `<Configure/>` widget, directly modifying the search `state` prop and injecting it will have no effect.

 [Read the example](https://github.com/algolia/instantsearch.js/tree/v2/packages/react-instantsearch/examples/geo-search) performing geo-search with `react-instantsearch` to see how you can update search parameters.

-**Notes:**
-* Modifying configure parameters through the search state will have no effect.

 <div class="guide-nav">
     <div class="guide-nav-left">